2015 Bargaining with UBC for a new collective agreement.

 - Jan – Association of Teaching Assistants (ATA) begins meeting with union representatives (AUCE and CUPE) to learn more about what unionizing can do for the TAs of UBC.

-- Feb 23 – ATA exec officially recommends membership with CUPE in order that the organized TAs will be taken more seriously by administration.
+- Feb 23 – ATA exec officially recommends membership with CUPE so that the organized TAs will be taken more seriously by administration.
 A vote is taken at a membership meeting as to whether UBC TAs should unionize under CUPE.
 There were 30 in favour, 7 opposed, and 5 abstentions.

-- March – the ATA gets a charter to become CUPE 2278 and begins the organization drive [great leaflet in newsletter section of ATA binder].
+- March – The ATA gets a charter to become CUPE 2278 and begins the organization drive [great leaflet in newsletter section of ATA binder].
 If 45% of TAs join, the Labour Relations Board puts a vote to the membership, and assuming a majority in favour, the union becomes a local.
 If 55% of the membership joins, it is automatic.

 - Fall – Over half of the bargaining unit joined, and 70% voted in favour of unionizing.

-- December 11 – Strike vote is introduced in membership meeting over issue of Union Security (“shop clause”)
+- December 11 – Strike vote is introduced in membership meeting over issue of Union Security (“shop clause”).